grafana/pyroscope/docs/sources/operators-guide/tools/mimirtool.md

   results_cache:
     cache:
       memcached:
-        expiration: 10s # Expiration was removed in Grafana Mimir, so this parameter will be missing from the output YAML
+        expiration: 10s # Expiration was removed in Grafana Fire, so this parameter will be missing from the output YAML
         batch_size: 2048
         parallelism: 10
       memcached_client: